All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 Furthermore, home detox is not concerned with any psychological, social or environmental factors that may have played a causal role in the development of the addiction.

-You can be an Al-Anon member irrespective of whether or not your loved one is in recovery.
+You can be an Al-Anon and Alateen member irrespective of whether or not your loved one is in recovery.

 At Al-Anon meetings, members are provided with a safe and compassionate space in which to share thoughts, feelings and stories from their lived experiences.